Moran296/talking_sfinae/slides.md

 <!-- new_lines: 10 -->

-Do you know the arrow return value syntax?
+Do you know the trailing return value syntax?

 <!-- pause -->
 ```cpp